Learning Leader · L&D Systems Builder

 I build systems, not just training.

-If your organization treats L&D as infrastructure and wants someone who can design the function from scratch, scale it globally, and integrate AI without losing the team — let's talk.
+If your organization treats L&D as infrastructure and wants someone who can design the function from scratch, scale it globally, and integrate AI without losing the team, let's talk.
+The systems are the job.
+But the reason I build them is the people on the other side — and I never lose sight of that.